The Samsung Galaxy Buds 2 Pro earbuds promise a lot.

 Another boon for those entirely embedded in the Samsung ecosystem is auto switching, with the Buds 2 Pro connecting easily to Galaxy smartphones, watches and now even Samsung 2022 smart TVs for the first time.

-We played a mix of Tidal streams in Master quality and local 24-bit hi-res tracks that we downloaded onto our Samsung Galaxy phone.
+During our review, we played a mix of Tidal streams in Master quality and local 24-bit hi-res tracks that we downloaded onto our Samsung Galaxy phone.

 Our first impressions of the earbuds are that they sound incredibly open and clear.
 Play Dua Lipa’s Levitating and her voice is delivered loudly and with ample detail.
 It sounds big and spacious, and there’s high energy to the tune that’s immediately attractive to listen to.